Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 # grapevine-notation-and-terminology
 suggested notation and terminology for the grapevine.
 Precursor to formalization with typscript.

-# Datasets
+# Variables

+## variables:
+- R: GrapeRankRatings
+- S: GrapeRankScorecard
+- G: GrapeRankScorecards
-## datasets: R: GrapeRankRatings, GrapeRankScorecard, G: GrapeRankScorecards, P: GrapeRankParameters
+- P: GrapeRankParameters

 R and G may take the form of sql tables or objects

-## dataset: GrapeRankRatings (R)
+## variable: GrapeRankRatings (R)

 - rater: pubkey
 - ratee: may be a pubkey or some other string that serves as a unique identifier, e.g. an event id, naddr, human-readable string like a movie name